 The Alde 3020 Compact HE control panel has two hard buttons and a non-capacitive, colour touchscreen interface.
 The soft buttons displayed on the screen are operated by touching the screen with your finger.

-Important: Please read the Alde 3020 Compact HE operating instructions fully before using the system i.
-Both the control panel and boiler are off.
+A WARNING: Please read the Alde 3020 Compact HE operating instructions fully before using the system.